aishna12/YouTube-Video-Popularity-Predictor/README.md

 <!--RECOMMENDATION AND FUTURE WORK-->
 ## Recommendations and Future Work
-* A simple application could be made using thde developed algorithms where a user can enter all the features of their upcoming video having details of thumbnail along with other attributes.
+* A simple application could be made using the developed algorithms where a user can enter all the features of their upcoming video having details of thumbnail along with other attributes.